 System Change Monitoring: Track and document all changes to your system, including hardware, software, and configuration changes.
 Assess the security impact of each change.

-Implementing these elements requires a systematic approach and dedicated resources.
+Implementing these elements requires a systematic approach and dedicated resources, more than generic checklists can provide.
 It's important to integrate these processes into your daily operations rather than treating them as separate tasks.
 This integration helps ensure that security remains a top priority across your organization and that your FedRAMP compliance efforts are sustainable in the long term.

 Additional focus should include: